GabSchach/HDVis_fork/README.md

 #### Settings

 Settings can be applied on graph, cluster or node basis, with node level settings taking priority over cluster settings and cluster settings over graph settings.
-These are set in the form of a javascript object.
+These are set in the form of a JavaScript object.
 For options see the description of the settings file [below](#settings-file).

 ```javascript
 	  {